fjvallarino/monomer/tasks.md

 Maybe postponed after release?
   - Automatically set new WidgetId/Path on Container
   - Remove embedded fonts.
 Rely on loaded fonts, template will also include them
-  - Create DevelMain, take care of saving/loading state.
-Also provide a way of ignoring it.
   - Image
     - Fix crash when adding images
       - If called from render, immediate add seems to work.